amcli/Personal-Website/README.md

-# This is Andrew's Portfolio, created with React + Vite, JS and HTML/CSS!
+# This is Andrew's Portfolio, created with React + Vite, JS, HTML/CSS and Tailwind CSS!

-To-Do List for Website!
-- Make a Card in Hero
-    - Put a picture of me on the Card and style it